 Jim Jarmusch live

 An American director, actor, screenwriter and musician, Jim Jarmusch is one of the most important independent filmmakers.
-After making his debut with Permanent Vacation (1980), he achieved success with his Stranger than Paradise (1984), which won the Caméra d’Or award at the Cannes Film Festival.
-He has had a prolific career, winning a host of awards.
-His most important works include Dead Man (1995), Ghost Dog: The Way of the Samurai (1999), and Coffee and Cigarettes (2003), which earned him the Short Film Palme d’Or at Cannes, Broken Flowers (2005), which won the Grand Prix at Cannes, Only Lovers Left Alive (2013) and Paterson (2016).
-Two years after The Dead Don’t Die, the work that opened the 72nd edition of the Cannes Film Festival, he made his return to directing with French Water in April 2021.
+After making his debut with Permanent Vacation (1980), he achieved success with his Stranger than Paradise (1984), which won the Caméra d’Or Award at the Cannes Film Festival.
+His most important works include Dead Man (1995), Ghost Dog (1999) and Coffee and Cigarettes (2003), which earned him the Short Film Palme d’Or at Cannes, Broken Flowers (2005), which won the Grand Prix at Cannes, Only Lovers Left Alive (2013) and Paterson (2016).
+After The Dead Don’t Die, that opened the 72nd edition of the Cannes Film Festival, he made his return to directing with French Water in April 2021.
 Made for Saint Laurent, the short film starred Julianne Moore, Chloë Sevigny and Charlotte Gainsbourg.